department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 title: Traumatic Injury Protection (TSGLI) | Veterans Affairs
 heading: Traumatic Injury Protection (TSGLI)
 display_title: Traumatic Injury Protection (TSGLI)
-description: TSGLI (also known as Servicemembers' Group Life Insurance Tramautic Injury Protection) provides automatic coverage to all eligible service members.
+description: TSGLI (also known as Servicemembers' Group Life Insurance Tramautic Injury Protection) provides short-term financial support to eligible service members.
 If you were covered by SGLI and experienced a traumatic injury during service, find out how to file a claim for TSGLI or appeal a past decision.
 keywords: tsgli
 concurrence: